alphagov/govuk-network-data/README.md

 ## BigQuery cost caveat

-You are now ready to use this package to pipe data from BigQuery through a pandas dataframe and output as a bunch of compressed csv.
+You are now ready to use this package to pipe data from BigQuery through a pandas dataframe and save your output locally as several compressed csv files (containing tabular data).
 Consider the cost of the query you intend to run and read all community guidance beforehand.

 # What this does

-This package arms data scientists with the tools to answer the hardest questions that people are asking about the sequence of pages that users are visiting and the type of behaviour those users are displaying.
+This package equips data scientists with the tools to answer the hardest questions that people are asking about the sequence of pages that users are visiting and the type of behaviour those users are displaying.

 * A data pipeline that produces data in a convenient format to explore the GOV.UK page sequences or journeys that users travel in a session.